Salvage-Ex/Salvage-old2/doc/multiwallet-qt.md

 # Multiwallet Qt Development and Integration Strategy

-In order to support loading of multiple wallets in galilel-qt, a few changes in the UI architecture will be needed.
+In order to support loading of multiple wallets in salvage-qt, a few changes in the UI architecture will be needed.
 Fortunately, only four of the files in the existing project are affected by this change.